Cool Cat Stuff Round Up

 You know the cat toys: jingle balls that’ve been silent since Christmas 2017; catnip stuffies that have seen better days; all manner of ribbons-on-sticks that were once coveted and are now forgotten.

 Once the purge was complete, it was time to upgrade Jerry’s toy and activity selection.
-Inspired by decorating a new space, I did a deep dive to find some new cool things for cats that were not only engaging, but also looked good in our new house.
+Inspired by decorating a new space, I did a deep dive to find some cool cat stuff that were not only engaging, but also looked good in our new house.

 Luckily, these days there’s no shortage of innovative, stylish cat toys and activities that can check off all the boxes on our wish lists.
-Whether you’re looking to invest in some high style options or need to stick to a budget, we’ve got you covered with our crazy cool things for cats roundup – including one that has been all the rage on Etsy but honestly makes me question humanity…just a little bit.
+Whether you’re looking to invest in some high style options or need to stick to a budget, we’ve got you covered with cool cat stuff roundup – including one that has been all the rage on Etsy but honestly makes me question humanity…just a little bit.

 Benefits of Play